sCrypt-Inc/scryptTS-docs/docs/bitcoin-basics/bsv.md

 console.log(tx.serialize())
 ```

-For broadcasting you can use any provider you like.
-For simple demo purposes you can simply paste the serialized transaction [here](https://test.whatsonchain.com/broadcast).
+For broadcasting, you can use any provider you like.
+For demo purposes you can simply paste the serialized transaction [here](https://test.whatsonchain.com/broadcast).

 ### OP_RETURN Scripts